sebastian-mutz/fsml/doc/quickstart.md

 ```
 **LFortran** is a new, interactive compiler that is still under heavy
 development.
 If you're looking to use FSML in a jupyter notebook and you're
-comfortable occasional tinkering (and bug reporting to help improve LFortran!),
+comfortable with the occasional tinkering (and bug reporting to help improve LFortran!),
 LFortran is your choice.
 You can get LFortran with as follows:

 ```